 Before you can start promoting a product or service to others, you yourself need to know more about it.
 Just by copying the product description and promoting it won’t help you to get clicks on your affiliate links.
 You need to post about it in-depth with all the necessary details.
 But it doesn’t mean that you should always purchase and try the product before promoting it, no one can spend that much of money on it.
 Moreover, while doing it your returns on that investment will be diminished.

 But by using the product and getting hands-on experience, you will gain more knowledge about it and ultimately you will know how to promote the product properly.
 Even if you are faced with tricky questions from online trolls, you will be able to manage and show them their place.
-Moreover, people always like to read about another person’s personal experiences with the product before getting it for themself.
+Moreover, people always like to read about another person’s personal experiences with the product before getting it for themselves.
 Most of the affiliate programs allow you to try their products or services before you can start creating content and promoting them – book bloggers, beauty bloggers, web hosting guides, travel bloggers, food bloggers and Amazon/ClickBank affiliate marketers should agree with this.

 4) Send Traffic Along The Way

-Now that you have tried out the product and have your content ready, it’s time to upload the content on your blog.
+Now that you have tried out the product and have your content ready, it’s time to upload the content to your blog.
 Once you have published it, it’s time to start driving traffic to those posts with the help of social media networks like Facebook, Twitter, Google Plus, Instagram, YouTube and more importantly, Pinterest.
-The main reason why I included YouTube in this list is because, video marketing is the future of content marketing.
+The main reason why I included YouTube in this list is that video marketing is the future of content marketing.
 Using videos as a part of your content marketing strategy is here to stay.

 According to one research by HubSpot, 54% of consumers want to see videos from brands they support in comparison to email newsletters (46%) or social image (41%) based content.
 Moreover, video content was the most memorable (43%) in comparison to text (18%) and images (36%).